guildai/guild.ai/pages/index.md

 <p markdown="1" class="highlight">

-Guild AI is a software toolkit used by machine learning engineers to build better models in less time.
-It automates experiments and supports detailed analysis and comparison of results.
-Guild AI is free software, available under the Apache 2 open source license.
+Guild AI is used by machine learning engineers to build better models in less time.
+It automates experiments and gives you essential information to make better decisions.
+Guild AI is light weight, easy to use.
+It's freely available under the Apache 2 open source license.

 </p>